aaron317/OKEx.com-api-docs/README-en.md

 Developers are strongly advised to use the WebSocket API to obtain information such as market conditions and trading depth.

+All the messages returning from WebSocket API will be optimized by GZIP compression.
+All users will be required to decompress the messages by themselves with the methods they find most appropriate.Method of getting compressed messages: add parameter "compress=true" to request URL.
+Our system will eventually ignore the "compress" parameter and return the compressed message directly.
+- Compressed message: wss://real.okex.com:10441/websocket?compress=true;
+- Uncompressed message: wss://real.okex.com:10441/websocket ;

 ## Open API Permissions

 The user's API permissions are obtained from the website's basic settings -> My API.
 Click Apply API to get, where apiKey is the access key that OKEx provides to API users and secretKey is the private key used to sign request parameters.